 On the first and second floors you’ll also find several handmade leather shoe stores, with leather shoes for men and women starting at $10-12 a pair.
-Knock-off running shoes are also everywhere in MBK if you’re into that thing and the quality is good.
+Knock-off running shoes are also everywhere in MBK if you’re into that thing, and the quality is usually good.

-Upstairs on the 5th floor, you’ll find all the Thai handicraft shops and some of them sell incredibly beautiful Thai flip flops, all handmade.
+Upstairs on the 5th floor, you will also find all the Thai handicraft shops and some of them sell incredibly beautiful Thai flip flops, some of which are handmade.

 Chatuchak Weekend Market – South east Asia’s largest outdoor market with more than 13,000 stalls, Chatuchak has hundreds of shoe stalls selling every style you could want.
 Prices start as low as 100 baht ($3.25) and go up to 1,500 baht (around $46) for the most gorgeous pair of soft, handmade leather shoes you’ve ever had the privilege to wear.

 Siam Leather Goods – Another of my favorite shoe shops is Siam Leather Goods.
 They’re at River City Shopping Complex and sell the most perfectly made leather shoes, and they do made to order if you want them.
-Starting at over $100 a pair, they’re not cheap, but they are cheap for the quality, which is simply gorgeous.
+Starting at over $200 a pair, they are definitely not cheap, but they are cheap for the quality, which is simply gorgeous.

-You’ll feel like a million dollars wearing a pair of handmade, handstitched calf skin or crocodile shoes and with prices starting at $200 for a pair of made to measure shoes, it’s really not that bad.
+You’ll feel like a million dollars wearing a pair of handmade, hand-stitched calf skin or crocodile shoes and with prices starting at $300 for a pair of made to measure shoes, it’s really not that bad.